Learn

 For many novice investors, the big question is: how can I protect my money from these wild waves and make it grow, too?
 This is where diversification comes in.
 It's about spreading out your money across different types of investments.

-This article should help you better understand what diversification is and how to create a diversified portfolio when investing.
+This article should help you better understand what diversification is and how to create a diversified portfolio.

 What is a diversified portfolio?